deltachat/deltachat-pages/en/help.md

 - You can also "delete" it if you don't want to chat with them for now.
 This does *not* delete the message on the server, only on your device.
 So you can still deal with the message in a different mail app.
+- If you delete a request, future messages from that contact will still appear as message request, so you can change your mind.
+If you really don't want to receive messages from this person, consider *blocking* them.

 ### Does Delta Chat support images, videos and other attachments?